Toloka/docs/en/guide/_includes/remove-social-account.md

 {% note info %}

 You must have at least one social account connected to your Toloka profile.
-For example, if you want to use Google account instead of GitHub, first connect the new account (GitHub) before you can remove the old one (Google).
+For example, if you want to use Google account instead of GitHub, first connect the new account (Google) before you can remove the old one (GitHub).

 {% endnote %}